jindonghuo/Multiphyscs-modelling-of-thermal-plasma-in-Fluent-Solver/README.md

 * After the job is done, combine the results figure into a video by running video_from_image.py

 ## Physcial process
-This code project is for the mulitphyscis modelling of thermal plasma, as the secondery development for Fluent Solver, which includes the following physcis
+This project is for the mulitphyscis modelling of thermal plasma, as the secondery development for Fluent Solver, which includes the following physcis

-* Assumed fully ionizated plasma in both local thermodybnamics and chemcial equilbrium.
+* Assumption: Fully ionizated plasma in both local thermodybnamic and chemcial equilbrium.
 * Gas dynamics
-* Electromagnetics field: charge conservation equation + magnetic vector possion equation
+* Electromagnetics field: charge conservation equation + magnetic vector poisson equation
 * Surface chemical reaction and Species tranprot
 * Heat transfer and Thermal radiation based on DOM method
 * 3D transient simulaiton